jiawei-mo/scale_optimization/README.md

 This is the implementation of [Extending Monocular Visual Odometry to Stereo Camera Systems by Scale Optimization](https://arxiv.org/abs/1905.12723).
 Here, we adapted [DSO](https://github.com/JakobEngel/dso) as our underlying monocular visual odometry.

 # VirtualBox Trial
 Here is a [VirtualBox](https://drive.google.com/file/d/1mmDkwb7FmldyFLzeeZsRPSgBfSqbZ_mD/view?usp=sharing) with the project installed for the readers who would like to try the project without installation.
+The password is **123**.

 # Dependencies
 [DSO](https://github.com/JakobEngel/dso)